bogdanparvu18/msc-graduate-project/README.md

 At this stage we add retrieval and grounding so the model can answer using the correct frame, crop, bounding box, temporal context, metadata, KG concepts, and retrieved clinical text — instead of producing unsupported free-text answers.

 In this phase, the medical MMVQA system is extended with retrieval and grounding mechanisms so that model answers are based on explicit evidence rather than unsupported free-text generation.
-The system will retrieve relevant visual artifacts, metadata, temporal context, medical knowledge graph relations, and clinical text snippets before generating an answer.
+The system retrieves relevant visual artifacts, metadata, temporal context, medical knowledge graph relations, and clinical text snippets before generating an answer.

 The retrieval layer includes several components.
 A visual artifact index stores target frames, lesion crops, bounding-box overlays, frame-strip timelines, progression panels, quality-control panels, and multi-panel artifacts.
 A metadata retriever provides exact information such as original label, normalized clinical category, bounding-box coordinates, source video, frame number, and artifact type.
 A temporal retriever recovers neighboring frames or short clips around a target frame.
 A **vector database**  stores embeddings of curated clinical text, dataset documentation, label definitions, and medical terminology.
 A **knowledge graph** represents structured relationships between findings, broad categories, anatomical landmarks, artifact types, evidence types, question types, and safety rules.